Public Housing

 Who owns your home?A private owner, either an individual or an organisation.A Community Housing Organisation (CHO), the Victorian Government, or a private owner.
 The Victorian Government.

-Who manages your tenancy?The owner or their agent, via a real estate agency.CHOs, which are private, not-for-profit housing agencies registered with the Victorian Government.The Department of Families Fairness and Housing.
+Who manages your tenancy?The owner or their agent, via a real estate agency.CHOs, which are private, not-for-profit housing agencies registered with the Victorian Government.The Department of Families Fairness and Housing or a CHO authorised by the Victorian State Government.

 How long can you stay?Up to the discretion of the rental provider.
 The rental provider has the right to evict you, but must provide a reason for this.
 Up to the discretion of CHO.
 CHOs have the right to evict you, but this is meant to be a last resort.Generally long term.
 It is not as easy for the Government to evict you as it is for a private landlord or CHO.